GSB-Deleven/mkdocs-material/docs/Minecraft/server-setup.md

 		![schedule_mc_server_backup.png](../images/screengrabs/schedule_mc_server_backup.png)

+	!!! warning
+		Make sure you have the proper [server.properties (:simple-github: Link)](https://github.com/GSB-Deleven/mkdocs-material/blob/f553e9ed95267758aae6566f9ce995e04a6e18e0/docs/Minecraft/server.properties) added before you start your server.
+		If the IP in this file *(most of the times it should be `server-ip=192.168.X.X`)* is not set correctly definied, it throws an error and won't start the server.

-    * Now go to the Terminal in Crafty Control and Start the Server
+    * Now go to the Terminal in Crafty Control, add your player to the whitelist with `whitelist add <Playername>` and Start the Server

 ## Make Server Accessible from outside